vanruc/todoApp/README.md

 </datasources>
 ```

-Another change need to be done is the security, you will need provide valid authentication to connect to your database.
+Another change needed to be done is the security, you will need provide valid authentication to connect to your database.

-For security reason, we strongly recommend you to create account for each application, so it was not affected to other application if one of the application connection was revealed.
+For security reason, we strongly recommend you to create an account for each application, so each are not affected by other applications if one of the application connections was revealed.
 It is good practice to use strong password for your application.
-If it is hard for you to think for a strong password, you can use this web application to generate very strong password https://passwordsgenerator.net/
+If it is hard for you to think up a strong password, you can use this web application to generate a strong, secure password https://passwordsgenerator.net/
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <datasources>